ulsa/javawordgraph/README.md

 // @BEGIN_VERSION PARALLEL_TRANSFORM
 Step: Parallel Transform
 ------------------------
 In this step, the test has been modified to use a parallel version of transform.
-You have to implement it.
+Stitch together the building blocks you have.
 // @END_VERSION PARALLEL_TRANSFORM

 // @BEGIN_VERSION REDUCE